 Joint work with Alonso Alfaro-Ureña.
-Revision solicited (R&R) at the American Economic Journal: Microeconomics.
+Conditionally accepted at the American Economic Journal: Microeconomics.

 Abstract.
 We build a model of production network formation that enables econometric estimation of the determinants of supplier choice, like trade costs or matching frictions.
 The model informs an estimator obtained from a transformation of the multinomial logit likelihood function that conditions on two network statistics: the out-degree of sellers (a sufficient statistic for the seller marginal costs) and the in-degree of buyers (which is determined by decisions of buyers, like “make-or-buy”).
 In an empirical application, this estimator shows that a major Costa Rican highway contributed to shuffle the spatial distribution of firm-to-firm linkages.